 I lifted my feet and straightened my legs, like a little girl on a swing in a park.
-In reality, I was a middle-aged woman on a low-backed swivel chair in a converted shopping center.
+In reality, I was an adult woman on a low-backed swivel chair in a converted shopping center.
 But I felt as though I were floating through Provence on a ski-lift, and seeing it through the eyes of the talented and tormented Dutch artist Vincent van Gogh.

 Van Gogh is quite possibly the most popular great painter today.
 I’m such a fan of the artist that I once flew to Denver for Christmas week to see an exhibition of his work there.
 So I was thrilled when Van Gogh: the Immersive Experience came to Washington, D.C.
 My friends and I went to enjoy the program last weekend.
 The 20,000-square-foot Experience digitally reproduces many of Van Gogh’s classic works and enhances them with modern technology to create a sense that the visitor is actually in the scene.

 The Experience begins with small copies of some of Van Gogh’s best-known paintings displayed with information about his life.
 He created more than 2,000 works of art, including more than 800 paintings, most of them during his last two years.
 Of these, he sold only one during his lifetime.
 He suffered poverty and depression, and spent time in and out of psychiatric hospitals, until his death at 37, probably by suicide.
 The artist is the poster boy of a tormented genius.
 He saw things differently, and was misunderstood because of it.

 He spent his final two years in the south of France, which provided inspiration for his bold, colorful works.
 The Experience features a life-size 3-D model of The Bedroom in Arles.